 Monas National Monument seems to be the most identical thing to Jakarta.
 Stands 132 meters tall in the center of Jakarta.
-Monas become the landmark known by all people.
+Monas is a landmark known by all people.
 A white monument with a golden flame as the top point.
-The visitors can enjoy the grand view of Jakarta city.
+By far, it’s the top spot to see the grand view of Jakarta city.

-A tidy pavement surrounding the monument for a jog and strolling.
-Or even riding a bicycle is some activity suitable for the visitors coming to the monument.
-The National Monument is a perfect place for a family trip as the entrance fee is quite cheap and affordable.
+A tidy pavement surrounds the monument for a jog and strolling.
+Even riding a bicycle is an activity suitable for visitors coming to the monument.
+The National Monument is a perfect place for a family trip as the entrance fee is quite cheap and affordable, especially for locals.

 The initiative of the Monas National Monument came from Soekarno, the former president of Indonesia.
 The First President wanted to build an iconic monument as Gustave Eiffel did in Paris.
-The monument was built for nothing else.
-But to commemorate the great exertion people did for Indonesian independence.
+The monument is built for the sole purpose, to commemorate the great exertion people did for Indonesian independence.